ethers-io/documentation/source/ethers.js/source/api-utils.rst

 Every contract deployed on the Ethereum network requires an address (you can think of this as the memory address which the running application lives at).
-The address is generated from a cryptographic has of the address of the creator and the nonce of the transaction.
+The address is generated from a cryptographic hash of the address of the creator and the nonce of the transaction.

 :sup:`utils` . getContractAddress ( transaction )